open-io/oio-sds/Variables.md

 ### sqliterepo.dump.chunk_size

 > Size of data chunks when copying a database using the chunked DB_PIPEFROM/DB_DUMP mechanism.
+Also used as block size for internal database copies.

  * default: **8388608**
  * type: gint64